Art, Making & Research

 - Where Ideas Take Form -

 Developing my art practice has helped me make sense of the world in ways I struggled to articulate when I was younger.
-I was always drawn to the poetic, seeing beyond the simple object or act in front of me but I didn’t yet have the vocabulary to make that real.
+I was always drawn to the poetic, seeing beyond the simple object or act in front of me — but I didn't yet have the vocabulary to make that real.
 My technical mindset set me apart, but it also constrained me.
 Early in my career I could only define things logically, but as my understanding of myself, others, and the world deepened, so did my way of making.
-Over time, I’ve created an approach that balances joy with rigour.
+I've built an approach that balances joy with rigour.

 A process drawing that began with a rope and formed over four rounds of making.